The leading source of labour statistics

 Introduction

-In many countries, informal employment represents a significant part of the economy and labour market and plays a major role in production, employment creation and income generation.
+In many countries, the informal economy represents a significant part of the labour market and plays a major role in production, employment creation and income generation.
 However, informality puts workers at a higher risk of vulnerability and precariousness.
-Indeed, informality has a strong adverse impact on the adequacy of earnings, occupational safety and health and working conditions in general.
+It has a strong adverse impact on the adequacy of earnings, occupational safety and health and working conditions in general.

 Data catalogue